rocker-org/rocker-versioned2/README.md

 ## Pre-built images

-The following images have been built and are available on DockerHub.
+The following images have been built and are available on DockerHub or [GitHub Container Registry](https://github.com/orgs/rocker-org/packages?repo_name=rocker-versioned2).

 For more information about these container images, please see [the Wiki of this repository](https://github.com/rocker-org/rocker-versioned2/wiki).